versyxdigital/mkeditor/BUILD.md

 })
 ```

-`this.context` is the ipc renderer process which is exposed to the browser window as `window.api` through the preloader.
+`this.context` is the IPC renderer process which is exposed to the browser window as `window.api` through the preloader.

-When the save button is clicked, a check is performed to see if the user is editing an existing file, if so, the ipc renderer triggers a `to:request:save` event, otherwise it triggers a `to:request:saveas` event.
+When the save button is clicked, a check is performed to see if the user is editing an existing file, if so, the IPC renderer triggers a `to:request:save` event, otherwise it triggers a `to:request:saveas` event.

 The IPC handler contains listeners for these events: